 Formac today announced an upgrade program for Studio dv/tv, its FireWire media converter.
 Formac's upgrade program will allow the devices to take full advantage of iMovie 3 and adds digital audio recording capability with up to 48Khz at 16-bit.
-Owners of Formac's latest version of Studio dv/tv, equipped with an EPROM version of 1.06 or higher, can upgrade their device for free by downloading Formac’s new software package.
+Owners of Formac's latest version of Studio dv/tv, equipped with an EPROM version of 1.06 or higher, can upgrade their device for free by downloading Formacís new software package.
 An upgrade program for earlier versions is $50.

 Apple has again updated its Mac OS X-only Mac list, adding the updated iMacs to list of Macs that "will start up only in Mac OS X. These computers can run Classic, but they do not start up in Mac OS 9."
 Flat-panel iMacs with a serial number after 'xx305xxxxxx' and the new 1GHz 17" FP iMac are not able to boot Mac OS 9.
 (The new Aluminum PowerBooks and FireWire 800 Power Mac G4 also do not boot Mac OS 9.)

 BusinessWeek Online says that Apple has "a big problem with independent Mac dealers," and calls for their elimination/termination when "they're too close to Apple Stores," however, it calls for better Mac support in other regions: "In areas where it doesn't plan to build an outlet, Apple needs to shore up the indies.
 Traditionally, it has largely left these folks to fend for themselves.
 If Apple wants to get a bigger bang for its buck, it should invest more in training and monitoring the local resellers.
 Then, if they're still underperforming, cut them loose.
 Now that Apple has taken a stronger stance toward defending and extending its brand, this should apply everywhere in the retail chain."